Soundtrack in my head: Glenn Yarbrough, “Sunshine Fields of Love”

 Mother and son are currently sharing a medium sized bedroom, but the five year old could hardly contain his excitement for living here.
 He has three playmates, including an 18-month old who is quickly becoming like his “baby brother.”

 We held a welcoming party for our new housemates last night because we know this is a big deal.
-The culture of our house is markedly different from a lot of the student co-ops in town because moving in and out of this co-op is much different than moving in and out of housing catering to students–this tends to be more of a life change than an address change.
+The culture of our house is markedly different from a lot of the student co-ops in town because the transition to co-op living is much different than moving in and out of housing catering to students.
+This tends to be more of a life change than an address change.

 It was that way for me nearly a decade ago.
-I have no children, but I was about the same age my new housemate now is when I made a similar big change.
+I have no children, but I was about the same age my new housemate now is when I made a similar transition to co-op living.
 Hardly anyone was home when I moved in that day after Christmas, but one housemate was kind enough to go out with me for a drink because she understood that for me this was a big deal.
 This was a transition to a lifestyle that has changed my life–a change I continue to be grateful for.